ryliu68/ryliu68.github.io/_news/paper_IGMU_CCS.md

 related_posts: false
 ---

 :tada::tada::tada: One paper on Image Generation Model Unlearning has been accepted by ACM CCS (CCF-A, Big 4)!
-Big thanks to Prof. Wenjie Feng and other awesome collaborators.
+Thanks to Prof. Wenjie Feng and other awesome collaborators.
 [Check it out!](https://arxiv.org/abs/2506.02761) ✨